Bujang Valley

-The Bujang Valley (Lembah Bujang) is a sprawling historical complex and has an area of approximately 224 km2, with the discovery of a set of new iron smelting sites, Sungai Batu site enlarging the settlement area to 1000 km2.
-Bujang Valley situated near Merbok, Kedah, between 1,217-metre Mount Jerai in the north and Muda River in the south.
+The Bujang Valley (originally in Sanskrit: Scholars' Valley, now in modern Lembah Bujang) is a sprawling 5th to 14th century CE Indianised Hindu-Buddhist historical complex, which is the proposed UNESCO World Heritage List site of an area of approximately 224 km2, with the discovery of a set of new iron smelting sites, Sungai Batu site, enlarging the settlement area to 1000 km2.
+Bujang Valley is situated near Merbok, Kedah, between 1,217-metre Mount Jerai in the north and Muda River in the south.
 It is the richest archaeological area in Malaysia.

 The area consists of ruins that may date more than 1,500 years old.
-More than 50 ancient pagoda temples, called candi (pronounced as "chandi"), have also been unearthed.
+More than 50 ancient pagoda temples, called candi (pronounced as "chandi"), have been unearthed.
 The most impressive and well-preserved of these is located in Pengkalan Bujang, Merbok.
 The Bujang Valley Archaeological Museum is also located that known as Sungai Batu, excavations have revealed jetty remains, iron-smelting sites, and a clay brick monument dating back to 110 AD, making it the oldest man-made structure to be recorded in Southeast Asia.

 The local rulers adopted Hindu-Buddhist Indian cultural and political models earlier than those of Kutai in eastern Borneo, in southern Celebes or Tarumanegara in western Java, where remains showing Indian influence have been found dating from the early 5th century.
 Relics found in the Bujang Valley are now on display at the archaeological museum.
 Items include inscribed stone caskets and tablets, metal tools and ornaments, ceramics, pottery, and Hindu icons.

 Etymology

 The archaeological remains suggest a Buddhist polity once existed in the area.
 In Sanskrit the term bhujangga means "scholar", thus the name itself is roughly translated into "Scholars' Valley".
 The Malaysian word bujang means "bachelor" and suggests a combined meaning of "bachelor scholars" who pursued spiritual studies instead of wordly ties.

+Scholarly interpretation suggests that "Lembah Bujang" is more accurately translated as the "Serpent Valley" rather than the literal modern Malay language meaning of "Bachelor Valley."
+The original name derives from the Sanskrit language word "bhujangga", which means "serpent".
+Researchers from Universiti Sains Malaysia (USM) and other institutions note this likely refers to the winding, serpentine shape of the Muda and Merbok rivers that define the landscape.